 The breaking of the two halves of the soul, now reunited

-This idea is more on the romantic side, and more symbolic as well.
-There is a concept in Jewish thought that a Jewish couple actually originated as one soul, and those two halves have spent their time on this earth searching for each other, to be reunited under the Chuppah.
-This is a wonderful concept that brings the bond between a Jewish couple to beautiful detail.
+This idea is more on the romantic side, kabalistic, and more metaphorical as well.
+There is an often-spoken-of idea in Jewish thought that a Jewish couple actually originated as one soul, and those two halves have spent their time on this earth searching for each other–to be reunited under the Chuppah.
+This wonderful interpretation describes a cyclical bond—one that is broken, but can be re-formed.

-While remembering the destruction of the Holy Temple is the favored symbolism for the breaking of the Jewish wedding glass, the first time this ritual was mentioned in Jewish literature actually predates the destruction of the Second Holy Temple.
+Though the destruction of the Holy Temple is the favored theory for the breaking of the Jewish wedding glass, the first time this ritual was mentioned in Jewish literature actually predates the destruction of the Second Holy Temple.

-The Talmud briefly describes the wedding that one of the Sages, Mar Bar Rabina, was hosting in honor of his son.
-Once he saw that the celebratory mood was becoming too light, he took an expensive goblet and smashed it.
+The Talmud briefly describes a wedding that one of the Sages, Mar Bar Rabina, was hosting in honor of his son.
+Once, he saw that the celebratory mood was becoming too light, he took an expensive goblet and smashed it.
 Needless to say, this put everyone in a more somber mood immediately.
-The concept here is that it is important to stay balanced throughout every stage in life.
-In times of celebration we know that life can take more somber turns as well; in difficult times of loss or mourning, we know that we will and can experience celebration and happiness in time, as well.
-Not only that, but the Jewish couple breaking the glass at that moment is declaring that they will see each other through the celebration and the difficulty.
+The thought behind this was that it is important to stay balanced throughout every stage in life.
+In times of celebration, we know that life can take more somber turns as well; and in difficult times of loss or mourning, we know that we can and will yet experience celebration and happiness, in time.

 Maybe, the most all-encompassing of explanations is that we need to recognize the fact that our lives are fragile and this simple ritual exists in order that we be mindful of this.
 Certainly, marriage is a strong step in taking on that very thing.
 By way of their union, the couple brings strength and purpose to each other’s lives, rejoicing together, but also supporting one another through the harsh times that they may face.